The King and Queen of Spain start Baltic Tour: Day One – Estonia

 For more information and photos visit this thread.

-Tagged Children, Estonia, Juan Carlos I, NATO, President Ilves, Queen Sofia, State Visit.
+Tagged Children, Estonia, Juan Carlos I of Spain, NATO, President Ilves of Estonia, Queen Sofia of Spain, State Visit.